PinholeModel¶

 This boolean value is used to determine whether multiple misalignments are being estimated/used per image.

-then a single misalignment is estimated for all images and used for all images when projecting through the camera model.
-Typically the user shouldn’t be setting this attribute directly as it is automatically handled when setting theestimation_parameters
+If set to True then one misalignment is estimated for each image and used for each image when projecting through the camera model.
+When set to False then a single misalignment is estimated for all images and used for all images when projecting through the camera model.
+Typically the user shouldn’t be setting this attribute directly as it is automatically handled when setting the estimation_parameters attribute

 A list specifying the important attributes the must be saved/loaded for this camera model to be completely reconstructed.